JeanMarcMbouma/BbQ.ChatWidgets/js/CHECKLIST.md

+﻿This checklist has been consolidated into `docs/MANAGEMENT.md`.
-﻿# ✅ NPM Package Creation - Complete Checklist
+# ✅ NPM Package Creation - Complete Checklist

 ## Files Created (30 Total)